bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 Add Patient interaction | Some of the features normally done through the Revise Patient interaction are now part of Add Patient.
 Specifically, 'force create' and newborn interactions are now done with Add Patient. |
 Partial Update interaction | A Partial Update interaction allows users to logically delete, add or change part of the Patient resource.
 This is useful when a stakeholder doesn't need (or persist) certain Patient attributes, but today, must query and then echo back these attributes in a Revise Patient interaction.
 The exact operations allowed by the Client Registry is to be determined.|
-Business dates feature | Attributes will have business dates that haven't been present in V3. | Get Eligibility interaction | This guide includes sections describing a Get Eligibility interaction that is similar to V3.
-However the Get Eligibility FHIR specification should be provided by Health Insurance BC (HIBC).
-This guide speculates on how those requests and responses may be structured but the Client Registry _FHIR team still needs to consult with HIBC_.|
+Business dates feature | Attributes will have business dates that haven't been present in V3. |

 #### Patient Resource